 This document discusses the various Ancillary Services for which requirements are to be developed.
 Further, detailed methodologies for determining those requirements are included as part of this document.

-Specifically, methodologies are required for the determination of the quantities of Regulation Service, Non-Spinning Reserve (Non-Spin) and Responsive Reserve (RRS) that are required to maintain system reliability.
+Specifically, methodologies are required for the determination of the quantities of Regulation Service, ERCOT Contingency Reserve Service (ECRS), Non-Spinning Reserve (Non-Spin) and Responsive Reserve (RRS) that are required to maintain system reliability.
 Those procedures are discussed below.

 These procedures are intended for determining each of the Ancillary Service requirements for all months of the upcoming year.
 This procedure will be performed annually.
 The Ancillary Service requirements are determined annually and will be posted to the Market Information System (MIS) by December 20th for the upcoming year.
 If necessary, any additional incremental adjustment to the posted Ancillary Service requirements for a particular month will be made using this procedure and will be posted to the MIS prior to the 20th of each month for the upcoming month.
 If the Ancillary Service requirements identified through this process for a particular operating day are found to be insufficient based on the expected operating conditions for that day, ERCOT may make an updated Ancillary Service requirements posting for that day if the need for incremental adjustments is identified day-ahead and may use the Supplemental Ancillary Service Market (SASM) process for similar adjustments made closer to Real-Time.
 For any additional months for which ERCOT is required to provide an Ancillary Service requirement forecast, the forecasted requirement will be set to the historical requirement for the same month of the previous year.